Coronavirus lockdown: CBSE announces date sheet for pending board exams

 Explained: Will India face West Africa's situation in closure of schools amid coronavirus outbreak?

 "On July 10, exams will be conducted for both courses of Hindi and on July 15 for both courses of English," he said.
-On health guidelines for students, Bhardwaj said, they will be required to carry own sanitiser bottles and wear mask to their examination centres.
+On health guidelines for students, Bhardwaj said, they will be required to carry own sanitiser bottles and wear masks to their examination centres.
 "Parents will have to ensure their ward is not sick and candidates will have to strictly follow physical-distancing norms," he said.

 For class 12, the Home Science exam would be held on July 1, followed by both courses of Hindi the next day.
 The class 12 Business Studies exam has been scheduled for July 9, followed by Biotechnology on July 10, and Geography on July 11.